AlndHKurdi/DS_Store-Flag-Finder/README.md

 3-The script will display any found flags in the terminal and provide a summary at the end.

 ## Contributing
--Contributions to the DS_Store Flag Finder are welcome.
-To contribute:
+Contributions to the DS_Store Flag Finder are welcome.

 ## License
--Distributed under the MIT License.
+Distributed under the MIT License.

 #Contact